DemonDamon/DemonDamon/README.md

-🔭 I’m currently working on Conversational AI and GenAI.
+🔭 I’m currently working on **ConversationalAI** and **GenAI**.
 You could scan the QR code below to follow my WeChat Official Account, where I periodically update the latest research and developments on RAG and AI-Agent topics. 😄

 <p align="center">
 <img width="50%"  src="https://github-readme-stats.vercel.app/api?username=DemonDamon" />